 4 Strasbourg Tramway.

 The original Strasbourg system which, at its greatest extent, in addition to urban lines, reached many of the surrounding communities on both sides of the Rhine, closed in 1960.
 The first line of the new system opened in 1994.
 It has been continuously expanded and there are now seven lines.
 Line D reached Aristide Briand in 2007, with a connecting bus service to Kehl.
 The extension to Bahnhof Kehl opened in April 2017.
 This involved the construction of a fourth local bridge across the Rhine, in addition to the road and rail bridges and pedestrian bridge slightly upstream.
 The tram bridge is shared with cyclists and pedestrians.
-The line is currently being extended to Kehl Rathaus (Town Hall), past the main shopping centre.
+The line was extended to Kehl Rathaus (Town Hall), past the main shopping centre in November 2018.
 Photo: A Strasbourg tram at the main city centre stop, Homme de Fer.

 5 The Murgtalbahn (Murg Valley Railway).

 This 78km line opened in various stages between 1868 and 1928 initially from both Freudenstadt and Rastatt, with the central section being the last to be completed.
 Freudenstadt was in the Kingdom of Württemberg and Rastatt in the Grand Duchy of Baden and the separate railway companies viewed their lines as local branch lines to export wood and industrial produce to the main lines at either end.
 The central section, across the state border, was also the most difficult to construct The line through the Murg gorge was completed in 1928 by Deutsches Reichsbahn and necessitated numerous tunnels and bridges.
 The initial downhill section from Freudenstadt is steep and was originally a rack railway (today only certain tram-trains are approved to cope with the gradient).
 The line attracted tourists to the Schwarzwald but had lost much traffic until it was integrated into the Karlsruhe system between 2002 and 2004, when many new and reopened stations were added to the route.
 Passenger traffic grew five-fold in the five years following conversion.
-The line is operated by AVG (Albtal-Verkehrs-Gesellschaft) as part of the Karlsruhe Stadtbahn network.
+The line is operated by AVG (Albtal-Verkehrs-Gesellschaft) as part of the Karlsruhe Stadtbahn network, though some longer distance services may be operated by DB Regio from 2023, using electric multiple units.

 6 Karlsruhe Tramway and Stadtbahn